Detection of hidden photon dark matter using the direct excitation of transmon qubits: Abstract

 \section{Abstract}

 We propose a novel dark matter detection method utilizing the excitation of superconducting transmon qubits.
 Assuming the hidden photon dark matter of a mass of $O(10)\ \mu{\rm eV}$, the classical wave-matter oscillation induces an effective ac electric field via the small kinetic mixing with the ordinary photon.
 This serves as a coherent drive field for a qubit when it is resonant, evolving it from the ground state towards the first-excited state.
 We evaluate the rate of such evolution and observable excitations in the measurements, as well as the search sensitivity to the hidden photon dark matter.
-For a selected mass, one can reach $\epsilon \sim 10^{-12}-10^{-14}$ (where $\epsilon$ is the kinetic mixing parameter of the hidden photon) with a single standard transmon qubit.
-A simple extension to the frequency-tunable SQUID-based transmon enables the mass scan to cover the whole $4-40\ \mu{\rm eV}$ ($1-10\ {\rm GHz}$) range within a reasonable length of run time.
-The sensitivity scalability along the number of the qubits also makes it a promising platform in accord to the rapid evolution of the superconducting quantum computer technology.
+For a selected mass, one can reach $\epsilon \sim 10^{-13}-10^{-12}$ (where $\epsilon$ is the kinetic mixing parameter of the hidden photon) with a few tens of seconds using a single standard transmon qubit.
+A simple extension to the frequency-tunable SQUID-based transmon enables the mass scan to cover the range of $4-40\ \mu{\rm eV}$ ($1-10\ {\rm GHz}$) within a reasonable length of run time.
+The scheme has great potential to extend the sensitivity towards various directions including being incorporated into the cavity-based haloscope experiments or the currently available multi-bit Noisy Intermediate-Scale Quantum (NISQ) computer machines.

 $^{\dagger}${\it Corresponding author.}